ha5dzs/optitrack-motive-file-converter/README.md

 I added a return value as well, which helps when calling this external executable from my environment.

-Interestingly the [NMotive API](https://v22.wiki.optitrack.com/index.php?title=Motive_Batch_Processor#Class_Reference)'s documentation is bundled with Motive as a .chm file, and it claims to support C#, Visual Basic, C++, and F#.
+Interestingly, instead of it being shared in the Wiki, the [NMotive API](https://v22.wiki.optitrack.com/index.php?title=Motive_Batch_Processor#Class_Reference)'s documentation is bundled with Motive as a .chm file, and it claims to support C#, Visual Basic, C++, and F#.
 The Wiki I linked above uses C# and IronPython.
 Based on this, the common denominator is C#, so I wrote the code in this language.

-While adding external libraries to a C# project is relatively easy, it seems that the NMotive API needs the entire Qt framework as well.
-I guess the developers wanted people to develop shiny GUI applications.
+While adding external libraries to a C# project is relatively easy, it seems that the NMotive API needs the entire Qt framework as well: more than 20 DLL files were required just to run this tiny piece of code.
+I guess the developers wanted people to develop shiny GUI applications that dazzles users.

 The code itself does the following things: